10 Good Website Layout Ideas for 2026 (with Examples)

 For example, the modeling agency 62 Management uses a split-screen to encourage users to identify whether they are looking for a male or female model.

-Unfortunately beyond these limited number of applications, there is little reason to adopt a split-screen design.
+Unfortunately, beyond these limited number of applications, there is little reason to adopt a split-screen design.
 It is a relatively limiting layout option, and there are simply not that many scenarios where it is appropriate.
-However, in those cases where it is, it is by far the best choice.
+It also does not scale well on mobile, where the two halves typically need to stack vertically.
+However, in those cases where it fits, it is by far the best choice.

 A similar option that would provide a bit more flexibility is the asymmetrical layout.